-The Freshdesk development center in Chennai is under 24x7 security protection, at both premises level and floor level to ensure only authorized individuals have access to the building and the Freshdesk office.
+The Freshworks development center in Chennai is under 24x7 security protection, at both premises level and floor level to ensure only authorized individuals have access to the building and the Freshworks office.
 At the premises level, the building’s perimeter is secured by barriers and guards.
 At the floor level, security guards and smartcard readers are present to authorize individuals before entry.
 Employees are granted access to the office only after authorization using smart cards.
 Critical locations in the office are accessible only to authorized individuals.

 Important documents are stored in cabinets that can only be accessed by pre-authorized individuals.
 The office is equipped with surveillance cameras and their footage is monitored periodically by authorized individuals.
 Fire alarms and water sprinklers are in place to detect and mitigate damage in the unlikely event of a fire.
 Regular fire drills are also conducted by the premises management team to educate employees about emergency evacuation procedures.
 A policy has been implemented to approve and regulate visitor access to the building.
 The office is provided with 24x7 power supply, supported by an alternative uninterrupted power supply system to ensure smooth functioning in the event of power failure.

 The application is initially protected by AWS’s firewall which is equipped to counter regular DDoS attacks and other network related intrusions.
-The second layer of protection is Freshdesk’s own application firewall which monitors against offending IPs, users and spam.
+The second layer of protection is Freshworks own application firewall which monitors against offending IPs, users and spam.
 While the application can be accessed only by users with valid credentials, it should be noted that security in cloud-based products is a shared responsibility between the company and the businesses who own those accounts on the cloud.
 In addition to making it easy for administrators to enforce industry-standard password policies on users, our products also come with features aimed at securing business data on the cloud:

 It should be noted that all account passwords that are stored in the application are one-way hashed and salted.

-Freshdesk uses a multi-tenant data model to host all its applications.
+Freshworks uses a multi-tenant data model to host all its applications.
 Each application is serviced from an individual virtual private cloud and each customer is uniquely identified by a tenant ID.
 The application is engineered and verified to ensure that it always fetches data only for the logged-in tenant.
 Per this design, no customer has access to another customer’s data.
-Access to the application by the Freshdesk development team is also controlled, managed and audited.
+Access to the application by the Freshworks development team is also controlled, managed and audited.
 Access to the application and the infrastructure are logged for subsequent audits.

 Our engineers are trained in industry-leading secure coding standards and guidelines to ensure our products are developed with security considerations from the ground-up.
-A security review is a mandatory part of application engineering (development and construction) process at Freshdesk.
+A security review is a mandatory part of application engineering (development and construction) process at Freshworks.
 The security review leverages static code analysis tools, in addition to manual reviews, to ensure adherence to our highest standards.

-Besides functional validation and verification, the quality assurance process at Freshdesk also subjects application updates to a thorough security validation.
+Besides functional validation and verification, the quality assurance process at Freshworks also subjects application updates to a thorough security validation.
 The validation process is performed by a dedicated app security team with ethical hackers whose goal is to discover and demonstrate vulnerabilities in the application.
 An update to the application does not get the stamp of approval from the quality assurance team if vulnerabilities (that can compromise either the application or data) are identified.

 Deployments to production servers are performed only by trusted and authorized engineers.
-Only very few pre-authorized engineers have access to Freshdesk’s production environment.
+Only very few pre-authorized engineers have access to Freshworks production environment.
 In order to view and inspect access logs, engineers need to go through a committee of authorized employees, who will then deliver the logs to them after validating their purpose.

 Post-deployment monitoring is done by a dedicated 24x7 NOC team that monitors the application for suspicious activities or attacks.
-The application is engineered to detect and alert the NOC team about suspicious activities and abnormal load situations in the infrastructure.
+The application is engineered to detect and alert the NOC and SOC team about suspicious activities and abnormal load situations in the infrastructure.
 An escalation matrix up to two levels of engineers has been defined to address contingencies that might occur.

 An information security team carries out periodic comprehensive application audits.
 The tests are performed with the help of static analysis tools and aided by manual analysis.
 Network penetration tests and other black box tests are performed to help identify security vulnerabilities in the application.
 The security team stays vigilant about common vulnerabilities and exposures and stays on top of updates to the US National Vulnerabilities Database.

-The Freshdesk development team has no access to data on production servers.
+The Freshworks development team has no access to data on production servers.
 Changes to the application, infrastructure, web content and deployment processes are documented extensively as part of an internal change control process.
 The security review mandates that each version is compliant with the company’s internal ISMS policies.

 Our products collect limited information about customers - name, email address and phone - which are retained for account creation.
-Postal address is requested and retained by Freshdesk’s PCI compliant payment processor for billing, along with the date of expiry of credit card and CVV.
+Postal address is requested and retained by Freshworks PCI compliant payment processor for billing, along with the date of expiry of credit card and CVV.

 Application logs are maintained for a duration of 1 year.
 Customers’ data is backed up in two ways:

-Freshdesk understands that formal procedures, controls and well-defined responsibilities need to be in place to ensure continued data security and integrity.
+Freshworks understands that formal procedures, controls and well-defined responsibilities need to be in place to ensure continued data security and integrity.
 The company has clear change management processes, logging and monitoring procedures, and fallback mechanisms which have been set up as part of its operational security directives.
 An information security committee is present to oversee and approve all organization-wide security policies.

 Operational security starts right from recruiting an engineer to training and auditing their work products.
 The recruitment process includes standard background verification checks (including verification of academic records) on all new recruits.
 All employees are provided with adequate training about the information security policies of the company and are required to sign that they have read and understood the company’s security-related policies.
-Confidential information about the company is available for access only to select authorized Freshdesk employees.
+Confidential information about the company is available for access only to select authorized Freshworks employees.

 Employees are required to report any observed suspicious activities or threats.
 The human resources team takes appropriate disciplinary action against employees who violate organizational security policies.
-Security incidents (breaches and potential vulnerabilities) can be reported by customers through our portal at support.freshdesk.com or via email: email@example.com.
+Security incidents (breaches and potential vulnerabilities) can be reported by customers through our portal at support.freshworks.com or via email: email@example.com.

-Freshdesk maintains an inventory of all information systems used by employees for development purposes in an internal service desk, aided by automated probing software that assists in tracking changes to these systems and their configurations.
+Freshworks maintains an inventory of all information systems used by employees for development purposes in an internal service desk, aided by automated probing software that assists in tracking changes to these systems and their configurations.
 Only authorized and licensed software products are installed by employees.
 No third parties or contractors manage software or information facilities, and no development activity is outsourced.
 All employee information systems are authorized by the management before they are installed or put to use.

 Network security is discussed in detail in this section from the perspective of the development center, and the network where the application is hosted.

-The Freshdesk office network where updates are developed, deployed, monitored and managed is secured by industry-grade firewalls and antivirus software, to protect internal information systems from intrusion and to provide active alerts in the event of a threat or an incident.
+The Freshworks office network where updates are developed, deployed, monitored and managed is secured by industry-grade firewalls and antivirus software, to protect internal information systems from intrusion and to provide active alerts in the event of a threat or an incident.
 Firewall logs are stored and reviewed periodically.
 Access to the production environment is via SSH and remote access is possible only via the office network.
 Audit logs are generated for each remote user session and reviewed.
 Also, the access to production systems are always through a multi-factor authentication mechanism.

 We encourage you to encrypt your message with our public key to ensure that it it remains safe in transit.
 Please be clear and specific about any information you give us.
-We deeply appreciate your help in detecting and fixing flaws in Freshdesk, and will acknowledge your contribution to the world once the threat is resolved.
+We deeply appreciate your help in detecting and fixing flaws in Freshworks, and will acknowledge your contribution to the world once the threat is resolved.

 If you have any questions or doubts, feel free to get in touch with us at email@example.com, and we’ll get back to you right away.